INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-All the data that we will consider will be in what we call a "data matrix".
+All the data that we will consider will be in what we call a *data matrix*.
 It can be seen as describing our problem in a 2D table:

 * the different rows of this table are different observations, for instance different irises.
 We call these "samples"